 Olana hosts annual exhibitions from spring to fall in the Evelyn and Maurice Sharp Gallery on the second floor of the main house.
 Olana is open all year round for house tours and self guided landscape tours.
 There are several events for visitors and families throughout the year.
+Access to the annual exhibition is included on The Artist’s House: Explore at Your Own Pace and The Artist’s House: Second Floor Historic Interiors.

 The first phase of Olana’s main house was collaboratively designed by the artist Frederic Church and the architect Calvert Vaux, and Olana’s main house and its 250-acre landscape were designed to incorporate vast Hudson Valley views.
 A key space in Olana’s main house design is the “Ombra”, an outdoor room which is a transition zone between the central Court Hall and the surrounding landscape.
 This and the other main outdoors rooms at Olana (the Piazza, Round Veranda, and Bell Tower) remain unfurnished and have not been fully interpreted to the public.
 Read More